zoheir79/whispey/README.md

 ## 🔒 Security

-Security is a top priority for Obsera.
+Security is a top priority for Whispey.
 We implement:

 - **End-to-end encryption** for data in transit
 - **SOC 2 compliant** infrastructure partners
 - **Regular security audits** and dependency updates
 - **Privacy-first design** with optional self-hosting

 Found a security issue?
-Please email security@obsera.ai instead of opening a public issue.
+Please email security@whispey.ai instead of opening a public issue.

 ## 📈 Roadmap